MatteoGioia/neuron/zettelkasten/University/Foundations of Data Science/FDS II - Image Processing.md

 ![](./static/FDS/filters2d.png)

-On a 2D image, the x-axis derivative emphasizes the edges on the y (since it removes noise on the x axis) and viceversa.
+==On a 2D image, the x-axis derivative emphasizes the edges on the y (since it removes noise on the x axis) and viceversa.==

 Following the same reasoning as before, since Gaussian filters are linear, the derivative can again be combined with the gaussian: $D_x \otimes (G \otimes I) = (D_x \otimes G) \otimes I$

 ### Using gradient to detect edges

-Another useful technique used to detect edges is checking the gradient of the image.
-In an image, the gradient direction is perpendicular to edges and the magnitude measures the edge strength.
+Another ==useful technique used to detect edges is checking the gradient of the image.
+In an image, the gradient direction is perpendicular to edges and the magnitude measures the edge strength==.

 ![](./static/FDS/gradient1.png)

 The process goes as follow:
-1. calculate the gradient
+1. ==calculate the gradient==
-2. calculate the magnitude of the gradient
+2. ==calculate the magnitude of the gradient==
-3. calculate the direction of the gradient
+3. ==calculate the direction of the gradient==

-### Canny edge detector (WIP)
+### Canny edge detector

 Canny edge detector:
-1. computed magnitude of gradient on the whole image
+1. ==computed magnitude of gradient on the whole image==
-2. consider only the edges above a certain treshold
+2. ==consider only the edges above a certain treshold==
-3. thinning (non maximum suppression) to reduce thick edges
+3. ==thinning (non maximum suppression, a computer vision method that selects a single entity out of many overlapping entities) to reduce thick edges==

-During 3 we check if the pixel is a local maximum along gradient direction...

 ![](./static/FDS/cannyedge.png)

-### Using gradient to detect edges 2
+### Using gradient to detect edges pt.2

-Using partial derivatives on the x and y axis the same edge detection tecnique can be applied to a 2D image:
+Using ==partial derivatives on the x and y axis the same edge detection tecnique can be applied to a 2D image==:
-- we first apply a 2D gaussian
+- we first apply a ==2D gaussian==
-- then we do the derivative of the image
+- then we do the ==derivative of the image==

 The partial derivatives can be approximated to this filters:
 - x direction: $\frac{d}{dx} I(x,y) = I_x \approx I \otimes D_x$